chrisleekr/binance-trading-bot/README.md

 - [x] Apply chase-stop-loss-limit order for buy signal as well
 - [x] Added more candle periods - 1m, 3m and 5m
 - [x] Allow to disable local tunnel
-- [ ] Override the lowest value in the frontend
+- [x] Fix the bug with handling open orders
-- [ ] Allow browser notification
+- [ ] Allow browser notification in the frontend
 - [ ] Secure frontend with the password

 ## Acknowledgments